Swargadwari Temple Nepal , Find your way to Heaven

 Batukas

-They are the students who live in the ashram and learn spiritual training from the gurus.
+The students live in the ashram and learn spiritual training from the gurus.
 Batukas and gurus worship the temple every day following the holy rituals.
-The morning prayers and ariti are important so you must see them.
-Hundreds of the pandits perform the Hawan and carry out the ariti on the temple.
-The ritual flam inside the temple has been burning for ages, so Pujari put butter and gee into the fire with Vedic mantras.
-Local’s people and visitors do bhajans and kirtan on the temple daily.
-The ashram gives permission and arranges Lakh Batti, Rudri, and any other rituals on request.
-For these rituals, the ashram takes certain charges, rates for each ritual.
+The morning prayers and art are essential, so you must see them.
+Hundreds of pandits perform the Hawan and carry out the art in the temple.
+The ritual flame inside the temple has been burning for ages, so Pujari put butter on it and got into the fire with Vedic mantras.
+Local people and visitors do bhajans and kirtan at the temple daily.

 Gufa Mandir